watchmego/pair-generator/README.md

 Import a CSV of people and it will randomly pair them up and export them.

 Features:
-- Export Template to ensure data is in the right format
+- Exportable Template to ensure data is in the right format
 - Checks previous pairing and prevents re-pairing with the same person
 - Advises if there is an odd number of people & returns the person that couldn't be paired